shivannis/xandr-docs-public/xandr-docs/articles/monetize/default-psas.md

 :::image type="content" source="media/default-psas.png" alt-text="Screenshot of Default .":::

-A PSA creative provided by Xandr will be served for your managed inventory in the following circumstances:
+A PSA creative provided by Microsoft Advertising will be served for your managed inventory in the following circumstances:

 - The impression is not purchased through a campaign